apple/swift-numerics/README.md

-# Swift-Numerics
+# Swift Numerics

 ## Introduction
-Swift-numerics provides a set of modules that support numerical computing in Swift.
+Swift Numerics provides a set of modules that support numerical computing in Swift.
 These modules fall broadly in two categories:

 - API that is too specialized to go into the standard library, but which is sufficiently